 Step 6 : Add 200 ml of boiling water and continue cooking for 20 minutes.

-Step 7 : Peel and cut the yuca and plantain into pieces, adding them to the pot.
+Step 7 : Peel and cut the yucca and plantains into pieces, adding them to the pot.

 Step 8 : Add cumin, salt, and pepper.

-Step 9 : Mix well, cover the pot, and cook again until the yuca begins to break down, about 30 minutes.
+Step 9 : Mix well, cover the pot, and cook again until the yucca begins to fall apart, about 30 minutes.

 Step 10 : Finally, serve the bean soup with white rice, grated fresh cheese, avocado, and tortillas.